Rick00Kim/kururu-blog/content/about/index.en.md

 I'm interested in new IT technology and I am very experimental

-Then, I am current working for devops engineer in Korea.
+Then, I am current working for devops engineer in Korea

 I mainly devleop Game Server using cloud systems (AWS, GCP)